 Minimum depth of cover over pipe shall be forty-eight inches (48") as measured from the final ground level to the nearest surface of the pipe.
-Greater depths will be required to make smooth transitions at points of abrupt changes in the ground surface.
+Maximum depth of cover shall be eighty-four inches (84") or seven feet (7'), unless otherwise specified in the Plans or approved by Water District Inspector.
+Greater depths or vertical fittings will be required to make smooth transitions at points of abrupt changes in the ground surface.
 Extra depths may be required under highways, railroads, and streams.
 These extra depth conditions will conform to the requirements as shown on the drawings, and as required by other agencies involved.